Dotbusters: History

 The Dotbusters were primarily based in New York and New Jersey and committed most of their crimes in Jersey City.
-Numerous young men and women were attacked and harassed near Central Avenue in the Jersey City Heights, area during the period of 1975–1993 by the group whom many say was based out of a Hopkins Avenue, Jersey City, home.
-Details are somewhat clouded on whom and what the gang actually went after, but numerous accounts of homes being burglarized and men being attacked in the middle of night have been recorded.
-Up until 1989, it seemed like a one-way battle until small groups of Patels began to fight back physically all over the state and outlying boroughs of New York.
+Multiple young men and women were attacked and harassed near Central Avenue in the Jersey City Heights area during the period of 1975–1993 by the group whom some say was based out of a Hopkins Avenue, Jersey City, home.
+Details are somewhat clouded on whom and what the gang actually went after, but a number of accounts of homes being burglarized and men being attacked in the middle of night have been recorded.
+Up until 1989, it seemed like a one-way battle until small groups of Indians began to fight back physically all over the state and outlying boroughs of New York City.
 A number of perpetrators have been brought to trial for these assaults.
 Although tougher anti-hate crime laws were passed by the New Jersey Legislature in 1990, the attacks continued, with 58 cases of hate crimes against Indians in New Jersey reported in 1991.

 These incidents were a severe blow to the Indian immigrant community and jarred it into taking serious political action.
 While the violence seemed to be aimed at the Hindu community, where the wearing of the Bindi is most common, it is believed that the Dotbusters' actions were based on racial grounds, aimed indiscriminately at Hindu immigrants.
 A Columbia University–based group called Indian Youth Against Racism (later simply Youth Against Racism) documented instances of violence against Indians in New Jersey and helped implement a series of educational programs on South Asian cultures for students and faculty at a Jersey City high school.
 The group also helped get a bill passed in the New Jersey Legislature that raised the mandatory penalties for "bias crimes."